JustDevRyan/gerber_to_stl/README.md

-# Gerber to STL
+# Gerber to STL - Make your pcb solder stencil a 3D Printable STL

-## Makes a 3D printable solder stencil by just uploading two gerber files!
+## The best tool for creating 3D printable stencils for your prototype pcbs by just uploading two gerber files!

 ~~This repository has both a CLI tool, and a web app available at https://solder-stencil.me.~~ Unfortunately the website is no longer available so that is why i made this project a standalone windows application.